rn2dy/blog/assets/articles/2015-07-02_random-make-alternative-java-runtime-in-ubuntu.md

 **Step I**

-Download jre-6u17 from here [http://www.oracle.com/technetwork/java/javase/downloads/java-archive-downloads-javase6-419409.html#jre-6u17-oth-JPR](Java SE 6 Archive)
+Download jre-6u17 from here [Java SE 6 Archive](http://www.oracle.com/technetwork/java/javase/downloads/java-archive-downloads-javase6-419409.html#jre-6u17-oth-JPR)

 For me I need to download *jre-6u17-linux-x64.bin*.
 (This is a excutable format which you can extract the content by just run it)